Tanuki/tanuki.ts/README.md

 export AWS_ACCESS_KEY_ID=...
 ```

+#### Default Setup
 Next, we need to install the Tanuki type transformer.
-This will allow Tanuki to be aware of your patched functions and types at runtime, as these types are usually erased by the Typescript compiler when transpiling into Javascript.
+This will allow Tanuki to be aware of your patched functions and types at runtime, as these types are erased when transpiling into Javascript.
 ```typescript
 npm install ts-patch --save-dev npx ts-patch install